timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 # Analyzing Nginx Access Logs using Timeplus Proton
-In a [recent article](https://www.timeplus.com/post/log-stream-analysis), we walked through three different ways by which Timeplus Proton could be used to ingest and analyse its own log files in real-time.
+In a [recent article](https://www.timeplus.com/post/log-stream-analysis), we walked through three different ways of using Timeplus Proton to ingest and analyse a log file in real-time.

-In the first part of this article I’ll explore a similar theme: use Timeplus Proton to analyze web traffic in real-time.
+I’ll explore a similar theme in the first part of this article: use Timeplus Proton to analyze web traffic in real-time.
 I will use a Node.js blog that is behind an Nginx web server for the analysis.

-In the second part of this article I will analyze past traffic numbers for the blog.
+In the second part of this article, I will analyze past traffic numbers for the blog.
 I'll compare historical traffic numbers obtained using Timeplus Proton with traffic numbers reported by [Umami](https://umami.is).
 (Umami is an open source, privacy-focused alternative to Google Analytics.)

 The numbers from Timeplus Proton should be of higher accuracy than the numbers reported by Umami because Umami, like Google Analytics, is a JavaScript-based analytics product and thus susceptible to under-reporting traffic from users with ad blocking enabled.

+## Introduction
+ClickHouse is steadily growing in popularity as an alternative to the [ELK](https://aws.amazon.com/what-is/elk-stack/) stack because it is part of a larger trend of [SQL-based Observability](https://clickhouse.com/blog/the-state-of-sql-based-observability).
+Timeplus Proton extends the already excellent ClickHouse with streaming capabilities making it a perfect candidate for our first goal: log-handling in real-time and second goal: ad-hoc analysis.

+The blog that we will analyse is has two logs.

-# Real-time Analysis of Nginx Access Logs
+# Real-time Analysis of Web Traffic
 The steady rise of SQL-based Observability makes this super easy to setup.

-# Historical Analysis of Nginx Access Logs
+# Historical Analysis of Web Traffic

 ## SQL-based Observability